totocaster/CDFInitialsAvatar/README.md

 ## Usage

-Defaults mimic look of Apple's own implementation of initial avatars, found in  Contact.app and Messages.app on iPhone or OS X. Thus, usage can be as simple those who lines:
+Defaults mimic look of Apple's own implementation of initial avatars, found in  Contact.app and Messages.app on iPhone or OS X. Usage can be as simple those two lines:

 ```objc
 CDFInitialsAvatar *initialsAvatar = [[CDFInitialsAvatar alloc] initWithRect: imageView.bounds fullName:@"Toto Tvalavadze"];